Mountain Travel & Rescue

 If you are interested in taking an MTR course please contact Joseph Calbreath at firstname.lastname@example.org for more information.

-Combined MTR 1 & 2 class Scheduled for March, early April
+Combined MTRF & MTR 1 class Scheduled for Feb. and early Mar.

 Oregon Region MTR Advisor